lemmoi/cse490g1final/docs/_sources/frozen.rst.txt

 directly.

-To do this, we extracted the latent space for the train and test sets from the 4x-128 model published here INSERT LINK.
-These fixed vectors were fed directly into the property prediction network, which allowed for much faster iteration of design, since the forward pass no longer needed to go through the encoder.
+To do this, we extracted the latent space for the train and test sets from the 4x-128 model `published here. <https://github.com/oriondollar/TransVAE/blob/master/checkpoints/trans4x-128_zinc.ckpt>`_ These fixed vectors were fed directly into the property prediction network, which allowed for much faster iteration of design, since the forward pass no longer needed to go through the encoder.